AuckeBos/bunq-ynab-connect/docs/infrastructure.md

 - Python as a base image
 - Setting up a user, folders and permissions
 - Installing some required packages using apt-get
-- Install poetry
 - Copy the required files, and install the pyproject.toml file.
+- Install required dependencies
 - Run the entrypoint.
-It deploys all deployments in [prefect.yaml](/bunq_ynab_connect/prefect.yaml) to the server, and starts a worker.
+This serves all flows, using the [serve method](https://docs-3.prefect.io/3.0/deploy/run-flows-in-local-processes).

 ### Watchtower
 `watchtower` is a container that watches for changes in the `prefect-agent` container.
 When a change is detected, it pulls the new image, and restarts the container.
 This is used for an easy deployment mechanism.
 The [deploy.yaml](/.github/workflows/deploy.yaml) workflow builds the container upon every merge, and pushes it to Docker Hub.
 The watchtower container then pulls the new image, and restarts the `prefect-agent` container.